 A recent breakdown of the market share of the top internet search engines showed Google held an impressive 90.31% share compared to the second-placed Bing at only 3.2%.
 Even with a slower growth rate Google is so far out in front, it’s unlikely anything will ever catch up.

 Before we start changing your web browser’s search engine to Google, let’s see why it is such a popular choice.

 Google was created back in 1997 by two American computer scientists, Larry Page and Sergey Brin.

-Since its conception Google has led the field in search engine advancements.
-Most users believe Google is not only the quickest but also most reliable search engine there is.
+Since its conception, Google has led the field in search engine advancements.
+Most users believe Google is not only the quickest but also the most reliable search engine there is.

 Google has even been in The Oxford English Dictionary since 2006 as:

 To use the Google search engine to find information on the Internet. trans.
 To search for information about (a person or thing) using the Google search engine.

 You have probably used Google today at school, at work, at the library, or even on your mobile phone or iPad.
 Recent statistics report Google now gets over 40,000 search queries every second which equals 3.5 billion searches every day or 1.2 trillion searches a year globally.